Why Do Women Stay In Abusive Relationships?

 As difficult as it is to understand, victims of abuse do not always want to leave their abuser.
 There are several cases where the victim would rather stay with their abuser and start over somewhere else.
 This type of relationship is dangerous because the victim is unable to choose what’s best for them and they remain emotionally attached to the person that’s causing them pain and suffering.

-It sometimes takes friends or family to point out for the victim the ways that they are being abused.
+It sometimes takes friends or family to point out to the victim the ways that they are being abused.
 For example emotionally or mentally.

 Why do emotional abuse victims stay?

 Emotionally abused victims stay because they are attached to their abuser, for example, they are in love or in some way feel safer with them or have been manipulated to the point where they believe everything the abuser says.
+Intimate partner violence often involves a deep emotional attachment and trauma bond between victims and abusers, making it difficult for victims to leave.
 It is also common for emotional abuse victims to stay because they are related to their abuser, for example, parents, children, or siblings.
 They somehow feel responsible for their victim and continually make excuses for them.

 There are several reasons why women stay in abusive relationships and below is an explanation of some of them.
-It is important to remember that every relationship is different and every relationship affects individuals in a different way.
+It is important to remember that every relationship is different and every relationship affects individuals differently.
 For example

 Lack of confidence.